-Are you in desperate need of a sunny escape from the frigid winter?
+It’s been a frigid winter in the United States with the polar vortex hitting many states hard.
 Florida boasts more spring break destinations than you can count, so maybe it’s time to start thinking about heading south this March!

 I was raised in Wisconsin, went to college in Minnesota, and remained there for 5 years post-graduation teaching and living in the Twin Cities.
 I understand what it means to endure incredibly long and exceptionally cold winters.
 My first year as a stay-at-home-mom was during the Polar Vortex.
 We didn’t leave the house for days on end with temperatures of -40 F. So hear me when I say this from a wealth of experience: If it is at all possible, you must escape to the South to break up the winter.

 When my husband got a teaching job in Florida, we definitely weren’t upset about the warm winters and beaches everywhere.
 It was a nice change from the Midwest, and I will never take for granted being able to walk outside in flip flops in December.

 I’ve spent the past 4 years here in Florida having and raising babies, and traveling all over the state.
 I’ve scouted out the best family-friendly destinations with 3 kids in tow.
 It can be tough to choose where in Florida to take your kids during Spring Break, so I’ve picked a few of our favorite destinations where you can avoid those raucous college parties and spend a relaxing week in the warmth and sunshine with your kids.

 FLORIDA SPRING BREAK DESTINATIONS FOR FAMILIES

 Keep in mind almost all Florida destinations will be a bit more crowded during spring break - mainly the month of March.
 These destinations just happen to have a little less partying and a bit more to offer families.